prof-rossetti/intro-to-python/exercises/hello-world/colab.md

   1. On GitHub.com, create a new repository named something like "my-notebooks", and importantly include a "README.md" file.
 We'll refer to this as the "remote repository".
   2. Use Google Colab to create a new notebook document, and give it a title like "My First Notebook".
   3. In the notebook, create a new text cell and write some markdown in it (like the example markdown below).
-  4. In the notebook, create a code cell and write some python in it (like the example code below).
+  4. In the notebook, create a code cell and write some Python code in it (like the example code below).
   5. "Run" the notebook to see the output of your code cell.
   6. In the notebook, click "File" > "Save a copy in GitHub" to try to save the notebook to the "my-notebooks" repo you just created.
 You will be asked to authenticate with your GitHub account.
   7. View your remote repository on GitHub and verify the notebook document has been saved there.
 Also verify your ability to view the notebook document on GitHub.